Arts in Global Engagement – ETHM 611

-After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in Module/Week 1.
+After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

-Christian Message Through Indigenous Music Project
+Christian Message Through Indigenous Art Project Assignment

-In 1500-1800 words, the student will write how the message of Christ can be expressed or illustrated in indigenous music to facilitate worship, discipleship, and evangelism in a selected musical culture of a traditional or indigenous community, tribe or ethnicity.
+In 900-1500 words, the student will write how the message of Christ can be expressed or illustrated in indigenous music to facilitate worship, discipleship, and evangelism in a selected musical culture of a traditional or indigenous community, tribe or ethnicity.

 The final project in this course will be useful as the student prepares to engage with a different culture.
 This assignment will assist the student in completing the seven steps of the CLAT method for cross-cultural engagement.
 The student will develop a plan for engagement with a unique cultural group.